MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/stackallocator.drawio.png"),
 ) <stackallocator>

-As seen in diagram @fig:stackallocator the memory allocated now also contains a header.
+As seen in @fig:stackallocator the memory allocated now also contains a header.
 It can also be seen where the next address for free memory is before and after the allocation of new memory.

 This immediately has the benefit over region based memory management that it allows for deallocation without needing to deallocate the whole block of memory but is still limited because only data on top of the stack can be deallocated.
 The other benefit is that allocation is still $O(1)$ since it uses the same technique to allocate memory as the region based memory allocator.
 Since all the memory is close to one another there is a high cache locality which can massively improve performance.